practicajs/practica/docs/blog/prisma-is-different/index.md

 ## What is fundamentally different?

 ### 1. Type safety across the board

-**🌈 Ideas:** Show query with relations that is not typed in Sequelize/TypeORM, should query with group and counts not typed in Sequelize/TypeORM, show the weird TS interface that seq/to have + the 4 different syntax - but also the non-standard workflow that Prisma client brings, other ideas here?

 **💁‍♂️ What is it about:** ORM's life is not easier since the TypeScript rise, to say the least.
 The need to support typed models/queries/etc yields a lot of developers sweat.
 Sequelize, for example, struggle to stabilize a TypeScript interface and by now offers 3 different syntaxes + one external library (sequelize-typescript) that offers yet another style.
 Look at the syntax below, this feels like an afterthought - a library that was not built for TypeScript and now tries to squeeze it in somehow.
 Despite the struggle, both Sequelize and TypeORM offer only partial type safety.
 Simple queries do return typed objects, but other common corner cases like attributes/projections leave you with brittle strings.
 Here are few examples: